Museum + School Opportunities

 Internships and Fellowships

 Internships and Fellowships at the Danforth Art Museum and School are limited to Framingham State University students, both undergraduate and graduate, who have an interest in the day-to-day activities of a small university art museum and art school.
 This can include art history, art, museum studies, education, or business students.
 Positions will be posted by staff on a semester-by-semester basis depending on the current needs of each department.

-Students are encouraged to apply to an internship or fellowship that matches their interests, posted in the section below with a link to the FSU student job portal Handshake.
+Students are encouraged to apply on FSU’s Handshake portal to an internship or fellowship that matches their interests, posted in the section below.
 Students will be expected to provide letter of interest, resume, and be available for an interview with the Staff who will be overseeing the position.
 Currently, internships are unpaid and for course credit only, pending discussion with the student’s advisor.
 Fellowships are paid positions, ten hours a week, at $15.00 an hour.

 The Danforth Art Museum is excited to offer Museum Ambassador positions for Framingham State University (FSU) students.
 Museum Ambassadors will provide a crucial service which advances our educational mission by conducting tours and providing educational programs for the general public (children, adults, and families).